 They attack their to-do list with a vengeance.

 And what about the beloved Kapha-type?
 Well, they might not be as motivated as the Pitta-type or disorganized as the Vata-type, but what is most important to them is family.

 So the holidays can either fill them with joy or depress them, depending on the state of affairs in their family.
 A kapha-type can easily slip into depression if they find themselves alone during the holidays.

 If we can take a moment to understand each other better based on our constitutions, the holidays just might be a little less stressful and more enjoyable for all of us.

 I admit that I feel a certain tenderness for my fellow Vatas during the holiday months.
 Being creative types we find ourselves in a dilemma – we love the twinkling lights, the music, the sights and smells of the holidays – but we often lack the energy or skills to navigate them successfully.

 Thanks to Ayurveda, once I recognized these differences for what they are (our constitutions never change) I was able to let go of unrealistic expectations I had put on myself.
-I now do just a fraction of what I used to.

 It’s no coincidence that this time of year is ripe with spiritual gifts.
-The veil between our world and the spiritual world is very thin now and it’s a time for deep meditation, reflection and dreaming.
+The veil between our world and the spiritual world is very thin now and it’s a time for deep meditation, reflection, and dreaming.

 Please nurture the Vata-types in your life a little extra during the holidays.
 Cook for them, hug them, lighten their load, keep them warm and be understanding of their limitations during this challenging time.